 This is a small pilot project and places are strictly limited.

 Referring a child

-Social workers should securely email the completed referral form and privacy notice to Kate, our Prevention Programme Adviser using the details below.
-If you are a foster carer, please pass this form on to your social worker and ask them to make the referral on your behalf.
+Social workers should complete the referral form and email it back securely to email@example.com.
+If you are a foster carer, please pass this form on to your social worker.